MB3hel/AUVControlBoard/firmware/README.md

 The following command will trigger the control board to enter the bootloader (could also make this a script)

+*NOTE: THIS WILL ONLY WORK IF CONTROL BOARD FIRMWARE IS INITIALIZED FULLY AND RUNNING*

 ```sh
 # RUN VIA SSH SESSION TO ROBOT'S COMPUTER
 python3